-The Governing Body is responsible and accountable for ensuring:
+The local governing body is responsible and accountable for ensuring:

-- √ The School/College facilitates a whole-school approach to safeguarding, ensuring that safeguarding and protection are at the forefront and underpin all relevant aspects of process and policy development. - √ They maintain oversight of the Online Safety Policy contained within our main child protection policy, and the arrangements put in place to ensure appropriate filtering and monitoring on school devices and school network.
-The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty.
-This will include: - Identify and assign roles and responsibilities to manage filtering and monitoring systems.
+• The school facilitates a whole-school approach to safeguarding, ensuring that safeguarding and protection are at the forefront and underpin all relevant aspects of process and policy development

+They maintain oversight of the Online Safety Policy contained within our main child protection policy, and the arrangements put in place to ensure appropriate filtering and monitoring on school devices and school network.
+The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty as required by KCSiE 2023 paragraph138 to147.
+This will include: - identifying and assigning roles and responsibilities to manage filtering and monitoring systems.